How to get started:

 Have more questions?
 Follow up with the expert herself.

-Content + Design LLC was founded by Tekla Szymanski as a one-stop shop for content strategy, web development and site care for content-driven nonprofit and personal websites that have a mission to share or a story to tell and need a flexible design that adapts to their unique content needs.
+Content+Design™ LLC was founded by Tekla Szymanski as a one-stop shop for content strategy, web development and site care for content-driven nonprofit and personal websites that have a mission to share or a story to tell and need a flexible design that adapts to their unique content needs.
 What sets me apart?
 Most web developers don’t come from a content-creating background.
 I do.
-And I believe every web design project should be driven...
+And I believe every web design project should be driven by a...
 Continue Reading